StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 }
 ```

-## Total cases/deaths in total country
+## COVID\_Country\_Data()

 This function outputs the number of cases and deaths up until the
-current date in the country chosen by the user.
-It is only a text
+current date in the country inputted into the function.
+It is only a
-output, and probably is not that important since the next function will
+text output, and probably is not that important since the next function
-output a graph, but I thought it was nice to include in case someone
+will output a graph, but I thought it was nice to include this in case I
-wants to view it.
+want to just quickly see a country’s statistics.

 ``` r
 COVID_Country_Data <- function(country){